MollyDuggan/zendesk-theme/README.md

-# Evoko theme for Zendesk Guide
+# Molly Duggan theme for Zendesk Guide

-This repo contains the [Evoko support frontend](https://support.evoko.se/hc/en-us) running on the Zendesk Guide platform.
+This repo contains the [Molly Duggan support frontend](https://support.mollyduggan.com/hc/en-us) running on the Zendesk Guide platform.

 The theme is based of the default [Zendesk Copenhagen theme](https://github.com/zendesk/copenhagen_theme) which is designed to be responsive and accessible.
 Check out the [Using themes and customizing your Help Center](https://support.zendesk.com/hc/en-us/sections/206670747) section and [developer documentation](https://developer.zendesk.com/apps/docs/help-center-templates/introduction) to learn more.